 There’s a double-edged sword to this mascara.
 It’s not listed as waterproof, but having worn it teary eyed to a funeral yesterday I can say that this holds up without any streaking at all.
 By the end of the day this hasn’t flaked or smudged at all once, however when you get to the point of removing it, it’s also bloody difficult, wipes are useless, micellar waters barely touch it and cleansing balms are even a struggle.

 Overall I really like the effect of this mascara and think it’s really pretty.
 I kind of like that clumpier lash look sometimes so it’s nice to have one mascara that can do both, whether or not I will buy it again hinges a lot on how long it ends up lasting, but so far – I’m impressed… but not quite Shocked.
+You can find this on the Boots’ website here if you would like to give it a try.

 Have you tried this mascara from YSL?
 It seems to be one that’s less talked about than others in the range